-Indian Creek Trail is a 4.7 mile lightly trafficked out and back trail located near Jasper, AR that features a waterfall and is rated as difficult.
+Indian Creek Trail is a 4.7 mile lightly trafficked out and back trail located near Jasper, Arkansas that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash